roberts-sandbox/test-israt2/_posts/2012-11-11-ployglot-programming.md

 Some of the examples I recollect in this time, when I had to solve a university problems, I found writing it with C++ and data structures was really painful rather I preferred Python to solve the problem and it was wickedly fast.

 Another example would be, like integrating the web technology to customize UI and benefit the mature memory optimization other advantages of making use of a browser.
-Sorry to say, I can't use IE in any of my Software, but there are solutions avaialble to embed Chrome and Firefox within a Windows Application.
+Sorry to say, I can't use IE in any of my Software, but there are solutions available to embed Chrome and Firefox within a Windows Application.

 <div class="aside">
   <p>Our job is to solve problems, not spoonfeed compilers, so we like dynamic languages that adapt to us, without arbitrary, rigid rules.
 We need clarity so we can communicate using our code.
 We value conciseness and the ability to express a requirement in code accurately and efficiently.
 The less code we write, the less that can go wrong.
 (And our wrists and fingers are thankful, too.)